-Usually, when you think of Hawaiian weather, it is visions of a tropical paradise with endless beaches as a warm breeze sways the palm trees amid infinite sunshine.
+When you think of the weather in Hawaii, people usually picture visions of a tropical paradise with beautiful beaches as a warm breeze sways the palm trees amid infinite sunshine.

-There is a specific atmospheric river setup where the jet stream will dip south into the tropical Pacific near Hawaii, scoop up a bunch of warm, moist air and carry it north and east across the rest of the ocean.
-This train of moisture will dump heavy rainfall where it reaches landfall, in either the Pacific Northwest or California.
+There is a specific atmospheric river setup where the jet stream will dip to the south into the tropical Pacific Ocean near Hawaii, then gather a bunch of warm, moist air and carry it north and east across the rest of the ocean.

-On the surface, Pineapple Express days are marked by unusual warmth, with temperatures reaching well into the 50s and sometimes 60s in the Pacific Northwest when 40s are typical.
-Many record-high temperatures in the fall and winter are set during dreary, rainy Pineapple Express events instead of the more logical sunny days.
+On the surface, Pineapple Express days are marked with unusual warmth, with temperatures reaching well into the 50s and sometimes the 60s in the Pacific Northwest when a high temperature in the 40s is typical.

-The Pineapple Express is always considered an atmospheric river event, but not all atmospheric rivers are Pineapple Expresses.
-The source of tropical moisture must originate or pass near Hawaii to earn the fruity moniker.
+The Pineapple Express is always considered an atmospheric river event, but not all atmospheric rivers are a Pineapple Express.